 We are proud to offer licensed veterinarians an educational, hands-on experience with safe, effective and efficient spay/neuter procedures.
 Our program, based in Asheville, NC, has gained popularity and recognition from veterinarians of all experience levels and backgrounds.
 Year-round scheduling (Monday to Thursday) and the availability of up to 25.5 AAVSB RACE and NYSED-approved continuing education credits all contribute to an invaluable program that is experienced by 200 veterinarians annually.
 Training will be either 1:1 or 2:1, with your ASPCA Spay/Neuter Alliance instructor, depending on your experience level.

-If you would like to attend training with your medical team, our Spay/Neuter Surgical Team Training can provide that service.
+If you would like to attend training with your veterinary support team, then our Surgical Team Training Program is right for you.

 Apply for the Program

 Step 1: Submit Your Application

 Please complete the application form.
 You will be contacted within ten business days to discuss available dates.
 The application includes an agreement to the terms in our Memorandum of Understanding, which should be read ahead of time.

 Once dates are confirmed, please make the payment of $800 through PayPal.

 Step 3: Apply for North Carolina Temporary Permit

 If you do not hold a North Carolina license, you will need to apply for a 60-Day Temporary Permit Certificate through the North Carolina Veterinary Medical Board's website.
 60 days prior to your arrival, you will receive an email from us with further instructions for applying.
 In the meantime, please keep in mind that you will need to submit the following supporting documents in addition to the online application.
 We recommend that you begin collecting this information ahead of time to prevent any processing delays: